Anodizing aluminum forms an integral layer over the aluminum surface that protects it from corrosion and gives a pleasing texture.

 The intensity of color depends on the thickness of the anodized layer, the concentration of the dye, immersion time, and the rating of the power source.

 However, all these factors also affect the cost of anodizing, and it is important to regulate these factors to optimize the cost.

 When the parts are anodized with sulfuric acid as an electrolyte, it produces brown and black, followed by the shades blue, red, bronze and gold.

 Apart from these colors, there is clear anodizing, also known as silver anodizing.

-It produces a clear, uniform film that exhibits a superior finish and enhances the durability and stability of the anodized product.
+It is similar to clear powder coating, and produces a clear, uniform film that exhibits a superior finish while enhancing the durability and stability of the anodized product.

 Anodized colors vary from light to dark depending on the type of alloy, the electrolyte's acid concentration, the coating's thickness, and the voltage flow.